simplex-chat/simplex-chat/docs/guide/secret-groups.md

 As a group owner, you can choose whether you want to allow disappearing messages, direct messages, delete for everyone and voice messages.

 1. Open a group chat.
-2. Tap on the group's name at the top of the screen.
+2. Tap on your group's name at the top of the screen.
 3. Tap **Group preferences**.
 4. Set your group preferences.
 5. Tap **Save and notify group members**.